devtron-labs/devtron/docs/user-guide/global-configurations/catalog-framework.md

     ![Figure 8: App Catalog Data](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/catalog-framework/gui-app-catalog.jpg)

-This catalog data would be visible to all the users who have access to the application, but its data can be edited only by the resource owners (in this case, app admin/managers).
+This catalog data would be visible to all the users who have access to the application, but its data can be edited only by the resource owners (in this case, application admin/managers).